 In addition to key considerations, the guide also goes into specific detail about how to think about robotic ROI, which goes beyond traditional dollars and cents.
 While cost savings are critical, any consideration of ROI must also include improved cleaning quality, increased work hours, and improved brand value.
 Evaluating robotic ROI requires a holistic view that takes more than just the bottom line into account.

 Are scrubbers right for your business?

 The answer to this question isn’t always easy, so the buyer’s guide ends with specific criteria and consideration for knowing whether autonomous solutions are right for your business.
-For example, autonomous cleaning programs are typically ideal for retailers with at least 25 stores, although that doesn’t mean smaller chains won’t benefit from purchasing scrubbers for their stores.
+For example, autonomous robot cleaning programs are typically ideal for retailers with at least 25 stores, although that doesn’t mean smaller chains won’t benefit from purchasing robotic scrubbers for their stores.
 Stores that clean over two hours a day manually and lack clear visibility into what cleaning tasks are actually being completed are also good candidates for autonomous scrubbers, according to the guide.

 Gain more insight into purchasing robotic floor scrubbers

 The business case for investing in autonomous cleaning solutions is clear cut, currently delivering value at thousands of retail sites in the US and Europe.
 But choosing the right vendor and approach might take a little more time.
 This new ebook, “Retail Buyer’s Guide to Robotic Floor Scrubbers,” offers key advice for retail and grocery professionals who are considering implementing in-store robotics solutions.

 For additional information on autonomous solutions, check out Brain Corp’s new autonomous floor scrubber ROI calculator to see how much time and money your retail business can save.